A pedophile will hesitate to go near a child who brims with martial arts training confidence.

 For this article I consulted with Master Dan Vigil of Dan Vigil’s Academy of Taekwondo in Northville, MI, knows something about childhood bullying.

 Vigil was the victim of bullies himself — not one bully here and there, but many classmates on an ongoing basis — and only when he discovered martial arts was he able to reverse the bullying (without physical aggression) and develop healthy self-esteem.

 First of all, this article isn’t about how to teach an 8-year-old how to kick a 170-pound man flat on his back.

 Of course, a predator can be scared off by the size of the fight in a child, as was the case with David Moore, 39, who tried to abduct a 4-year-old in the presence of the child’s 7-year-old cousin.

-The 7-year-old, A’Nari Taylor, wasted no time pulling, kicking and chopping at the man, who eventually gave up and ran off (and was later apprehended).
+The 7-year-old, A’Nari Taylor, wasted no time pulling, kicking and hand chopping at the man, who eventually gave up and ran off (and was later apprehended).

 The girl had never before taken martial arts lessons, but had been expressing a desire to prior to the abduction attempt.